Lagrangian uncertainty quantification and information inequalities for stochastic flows: Bounds on loss of information in path-based predictions

-We then derive a different bound on error in Lagrangian predictions which is based on a norm of the difference between so-called {\it finite-time divergence rate} (FTDR) fields \cite{MBUda18} which utilise a recently developed probabilistic framework for quantifying expansion rates in stochastic flows.
-The FTDR bound has important connections to other probabilistic and geometric measures used in the past to study finite-time mixing and transport in stochastic flows \cite{MBUda18}.
-Importantly, this bound can be exploited within a computational framework to mitigate the error in Lagrangian predictions by tuning the fields of expansion rates in simplified models in order to optimally reproduce the original expansion rate fields.
+In this section, we consider bounds on discrepancies between laws of two different stochastic flows in terms of $\varphi$-divergences (\S\ref{phi_def}).
+These bounds can be subsequently utilised in the information inequalities derived in \S\ref{Info_ineq} in order to bound the error in estimating path-based observables in terms of the uncertainties in the Eulerian fields generating the underlying dynamics; see \S\ref{out_main} for the outline.
+An example illustrating the utility of these results is presented in \S\ref{tests}.

-Finally, we extend the considerations in the phase space $\Xt$ to the pathspace~$\mathcal{W}_d:=\mathcal{C}(\Ic;\Xt)$ by means of a projection for so-called $\varphi$-admissible pathspace measures associated with the 'truth' dynamics (\ref{SDE1}) onto pathspace measures associated with the approximation (\ref{SDE2}).
+First, in \S\ref{Inf_IP}, we derive an information bound via an appropriate reconstruction of the generator of the SDE (\ref{SDE1}) in terms of the generator of (\ref{SDE2}).
+For a sufficiently non-degenerate SDE dynamics, this approach allows to express information bounds in terms of differences between coefficients of the two SDEs and it provides an analytically tractable connection between the Eulerian (field-based) error and the uncertainty in Lagrangian (path-based) predictions.
+In \S\ref{ftdr_sec}, we derive a bound on uncertainty in Lagrangian predictions based on the difference between so-called {\it finite-time divergence rate} ($\varphi$-FTDR) fields~\cite{MBUda18} which utilise a recently developed framework for quantifying expansion rates in arbitrary stochastic flows.
+Importantly, this bound is not restricted to SDE/ODE dynamics and it can be exploited within a computational framework, in both the stochastic and deterministic settings, to mitigate the error in Lagrangian predictions by tuning the $\varphi$-FTDR fields in simplified models to those generated by the original dynamics.
+Finally, in \S\ref{Path-space}, we extend the results of \S\ref{Inf_IP}--\ref{ftdr_sec} to the path space by means of a projection of certain $\varphi$-admissible path space measures associated with the original dynamics onto path space measures associated with the approximation.